za3k/short-programs/README.md

                     get <pad>
                     delete <pad>

+extract-alarmpi
+---
+Downloads the latest version of Arch Linux for Raspberry Pi (aka alarmpi) as a .tar.gz file and converts it to an image file which can be copied directly to an SD card.

+    Usage: extract-alarmpi [SOURCE.tar.gz [TARGET.img]]

 filter
 ---
 Usage: `cat <stream | filter --negative FILENAME` blacklists anything in FILENAME, there are options for whitelisting and dealing with repeats.